kodus/jpeg/README.md

 by [Daniel G. Taylor](https://github.com/danielgtaylor).

+### Setup

+You may need to [set permissions](https://symfony.com/doc/current/setup/file_permissions.html) in order to run the built-in binaries.

+Run the test-suite to see if the built-in defaults make sense for your system:

+    php test/test.php

 ### Usage

-Note that you may need to [set permissions](https://symfony.com/doc/current/setup/file_permissions.html) in order to run the built-in binaries - run e.g. `php test/test.php` to see if the test-suite passes.

 ```php
 $service = new JPEGService();